piotr-rzepa/cloud-resume-challenge/README.md

 #### CSS

-The resume should be just a little styled using _CSS_, to somewhat resemble the actual resume.
+The resume should be just a little styled using *CSS*, to somewhat resemble the actual resume document.

 #### JavaScript

 The resume should include simple JS script for counting number of visitors.\
-The first version is using `localStorage` class as a counter storage, later migrating to _AWS DynamoDB_.
+The first version is using `localStorage` class as a counter storage, later migrating to *AWS DynamoDB* for storing the visitors.

 #### Static assets

-The resume contains multiple icons in _SVG_ format.
+The resume contains multiple icons in *SVG* format.\
 All of them were downloaded under the [iconmonstr license](https://iconmonstr.com/license/) from [iconmonstr.com](https://iconmonstr.com/share-11-svg/).

 #### CloudFront

-The resume page is available only via CloudFront Distribution Name.
+The resume page is available only via CloudFront Distribution Name.\
-The S3 Bucket serving the static content is private - OAC (Origin Access Control) is configured and associated with CloudFront Distribution to allow entering the resume page only from CDN.
+The S3 Bucket serving the static content is private - OAC (Origin Access Control) is configured and associated with CloudFront Distribution to allow entering the resume page only from CDN.\
 The requests from HTTP are redirected to HTTPS.
 CloudFront Distribution is contained within `template.yaml` as a part of Infrastructure as Code setup.